 Interface diffusion can be described by $\partial_t c_i = - \nabla \cdot \mathbf{J}_{i}$ and $\mathbf{J}_{i}$ material flux for the $i$-th element constrained at the interfaces.
 Upon assuming quasi-equilibrium, a uniform chemical potential for the $i$-th species across different phases is considered, namely $\mu_i = \frac{\partial f_{i1}}{\partial c_{i1}}=\ldots=\frac{\partial f_{iN}}{\partial c_{iN}}$.
 A Legendre transformation can be performed to substitute the chemical potential as a fundamental variable governing time evolution $c_{i\alpha}(t)=\frac{\mu_i(t)}{2A_i}+c_{i\alpha}^{\text{eq}}$.
 Phase boundary migration is accounted for through the dynamics of $\phi_\alpha$, as in classical PF models, with $\Psi$ being the energy functional.
 The resulting model equations read

 with $m_{\alpha \beta}$ and $M_{\alpha\beta}$ the mobility and diffusivity at the $\alpha \beta$-interface, respectively.
 The timescale will be expressed in arbitrary units.
-Sharp interface limits showing convergence to the targeted kinetics (surface diffusion coupled with attachment-detachment kinetics) can be found in \cite{HoffroggePRE2021,Hoffrogge2024}.
-Simulations are obtained by numerically solving Eqs.~\eqref{eq:mpf} using a finite difference integration scheme, implemented in the modular software package for multi-physics, parallel computations PACE3D \cite{HOTZER20181}.
+Sharp interface limits can be found in \cite{HoffroggePRE2021,Hoffrogge2024}.
+Simulations are obtained by numerically solving Eqs.~\eqref{eq:mpf} using a finite difference integration scheme, implemented in the modular software package PACE3D \cite{HOTZER20181}.
 Periodic boundary conditions are applied in the in-plane directions, while no-flux Neumann conditions are imposed at the top and bottom boundaries.